SaberAkiyama/SAShapIconPlus/README.md

 ### Step 1: Install the original SA ShapIcon

-1. Download and install at [Rainmeter official website](https://rainmeter.net).
+1. Download and install at the [Rainmeter official website](https://rainmeter.net).
 2. Download the original [SA ShapIcon on DeviantArt](https://www.deviantart.com/saberakiyama/art/SA-ShapIcon-781074293).
     - must require login/signup your DeviantArt account and download again in this skin.
     - must require the latest version of Rainmeter and Windows 10 or later operating system.